hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter2.md

 A `superkey` is a set of one or more attributes that, taken collectively, allow us to identify uniquely a tuple in the relation.

-The `name` attribute of `instructor`, on the other hand, is not a superkey, because several instructors might have the same name.
+The `name` attribute of an `instructor`, on the other hand, is not a superkey, because several instructors might have the same name.

 We are often interested in superkeys for which no proper subset is a superkey.
-Such minimal superkeys are called `condidate keys`.
+Such minimal superkeys are called `candidate keys`.

 It is possible that several distinct sets of attributes could serve as a candidate key.